fmiotello/fm-icebreaker/README.md

 ![Algorithms_new](https://user-images.githubusercontent.com/57997005/91165597-36ca4380-e6d1-11ea-8e99-bf1ce79b3cd6.jpeg)

-The solid lines represent the modulations between the operators (feedback is allowed too), while the dotted ones represent the output signal path.
+The solid lines represent the modulations between the operators, while the dotted ones represent the output signal path.
+A line which loops on a operator represents feedback: it is used to add, together with an high modulation index *I*, a stochastic component resulting into a percussive sound.
+This is done by adding a node which delays the signal by at least one sample and its amount can be controlled.

 ## Architecture